List of News and Information about chevrolet volt on 4WheelsNews.com

 Read the latest news and information about chevrolet volt published on 4WheelsNews.com!
 View comments and pictures about chevrolet volt on 4WheelsNews.com!

-You also might be interested: chevrolet volt, gm, price, united states, production, plug-in hybrid, detroit auto show, next-generation, cadillac elr, petrol, engine, four-cylinder, hybrid, investment, ceo
+You also might be interested: chevrolet volt, production, gm, price, united states, plug-in hybrid, detroit auto show, next-generation, cadillac elr, petrol, engine, four-cylinder, hybrid, next generation, investment

 Now that Chevrolet is near to launching the second-generation Volt for 2016, it’s high time to explore what can be done with the batteries from the first-generation units.
 It turns out that it still has a lot of use.
 For instance, five of these batteries are currently helping sustain the lights at the new General Motors Enterprise Data Center at its Milford Proving Ground.